 The estate is made up of 800 acres so you can spend all day here exploring.
-There are many other things for you to see besides the abbey and water garden, including Swanley Grange, Fountains Hall, Fountains Mill, the Banqueting House, St Mary's Church and the deer park and art programme, folly!
+There are many other things for you to see besides the abbey and water garden, including Swanley Grange, Fountains Hall, Fountains Mill, the Banqueting House, St Mary's Church and the deer park.

 There is a minibus service which runs between the visitor centre, Studley Royal and West Gate.
 Please ask at admission points if you would like to take advantage of this service.